Skip to content

 Modes

-Mode Description
+Mode Behavior

-append Append rows to the target table.
+append Append-only writes to the target table.

 complete Full refresh/overwrite of the target table.
+Use when you need a consistent snapshot.

 Option Purpose